aaronbrantley/quori_tools/README.md

 displays a neutral expression from `images/neutral_face.jpg` on quori's face.

 ### expressions
-displays an image depending on the input expression. right now, `images/` contains faces from twitter's emojis.
+displays an image depending on the input expression. right now, `images/` contains faces from twitter's emojis. if you would like to add your own image, make sure it is a 1280x720 jpg.